ADHD Medication Options: Stimulants, Non-stimulants & More

-ADHD Medications for Adults and Children: Which Are Best?
+ADHD Medication Treatments: Which Are Best?

 The ADHD medications prescribed to both children (as young as age 6) and adults are broadly categorized as